bll123/ballroomdj4/README.txt

       [ I have not tested with 'brew'.
 That's in the future someday. ]
     b) Run the BallroomDJ 4 installer.

-Release Notes: 20220512
+Release Notes: 20220524
-  This release represents a working player user interface, the configuration user interface, and a partly functional management interface
+  This release represents a working player user interface, the configuration user interface, and a partly functional management interface:
-      (database update and a song list editor (manual playlists only)).
+    - song list editor (not all features present)
+    - sequence editor
+    - playlist management

   This installation will not affect any BallroomDJ 3 installation.
   (The features that rename audio files and write audio file tags are